shannonlouisekirk/Kirk-Portfolio/Critique-By-Design.md

 *Anything you find surprising or confusing?* (I had a lot to work with here.
 My first wireframe remained very confusing.)

 *"2013 didn't have as many minorities...oh wait that's 2015...."

-"It's surprising that 2016 & 2017 had more minorities therefore giving the highest revenue when 2015 was so low" "Is this including every single movie made in 2016?"* This tells me I need to define my data set and its scope more clearly.
+"It's surprising that 2016 & 2017 had more minorities therefore giving the highest revenue when 2015 was so low"

+"Is this including every single movie made in 2016?"* This tells me I need to define my data set and its scope more clearly.
 *"What are the numbers [in the boxes] for?
 Is that the number of movies?"* I originally thought putting the revenue values in the stacked bar chart would help clarify the relative change, but it definitely confused my observers.
 This also indicated to me that they were not understanding what the "median" meant in the title and axes.
 If they had, and they had deduced that the y-axis was showing median GBO revenue, they would likely not have been confused by this.
 *"I'm not sure what the percent is of"* This was referring to the category key at the bottom of the wire frame.
 Even though the title says "Minority Cast Share" I realized that is not a universally recognized phrase through this comment.
 The next iteration needs to account for this somehow, either by adjusting the categories or including a definition of "minority cast share."
 *Who is the intended audience?
 "One could be investors to films...or I guess producers possibly...and the other could be film studios."* I seem to have at least communicated the intended audience well!

+*Is there anything you would like to change?
+"it's hard to tell the difference between the colors."